Is this desire?

 Desire is propulsive.
 To want something confers an identity; to pursue a want makes you a certain person through the journeys it inspires.

-That might be a person, or to be a person; a place, an an outcome, an object, a state of being.
+That might be desire for a person, or to be a person; for a place, an outcome, an object, a state of being.

 It doesn't matter.